 Where does our sugar come from?

-Cane sugar - The growing of sugar cane in Canada is impossible because of the climate, so the majority of Canadian refined sugar is produced from raw cane sugar imported from tropical regions including South and Central America, Australia and the Caribbean.
+Cane sugar - The growing of sugar cane in Canada is impossible because of the climate, so the majority of Canadian refined sugar is produced from raw cane sugar imported from tropical regions in South and Central America.
 The raw sugar is transported by ship in bulk cargo to refineries located at deep water ports in Vancouver, Montreal and Toronto.
 Here it is refined to separate the pure sugar crystals from molasses, plant residue and impurities.

 Beet sugar - Sugar in Canada is also produced from sugar beets grown in Alberta.
 The white sugar beet is from the same family as the vegetable beetroot but contains a high concentration of sugar (sucrose) – 15 – 20% by weight.
 The sugar beets are harvested in the fall, and then processed to extract the sugar and separate it from the fibre, water and other non-sugar materials.
 Major by-products include molasses and beet pulp, which is used to produce a highly nutritious animal feed.